A rainwater harvesting model for your home, garden or even small-farm is an imperative before you turn the first sod.

 My own chief desire was to avoid the municipal supply in our village which is using very old and decaying asbestos-pipes; that means a deadly tumour called a mesothelioma.

 Perhaps your utility is not managing things well and you are regularly getting diarrhoea.
-Many towns in South Africa now have a very high bacterial count in their reticulated water; not to mention plastic-microbeads and various chemicals like spent medicines and artificial sweeteners.
+Many towns in South Africa now have a very high bacterial count in their reticulated water; not to mention plastic-microbeads and various chemicals like spent medicines.

 Large parts of Johannesburg were recently without water for a whole week.
 Edendale in my own neck of the woods has had none for months.
 Eco-friendly homes are coming into vogue to cope with problems like these.

 Official SA statistics confirm that in 2017 less than half of South Africans had piped water where they live.
-If they have a roof over their heads with gutters, our rainwater harvesting model could change their existence.
+If they have a roof over their heads with gutters, harvesting the rain with this model could change their existence.

 This family will have to collect water from the nearest stream.